Project Types in MOCO

 The automatically increasing budget

 MOCO considers the budget until the end of the current month.
-Always starting at 0 on the 1st of each month is not optimal for control because it ignores the overall economic picture.
+Starting at 0 every month on the 1st is not optimal for control as it overlooks the overall economic picture.
 There are usually the following two situations:

-A) You have been slightly over the budget for the past few months, then you should rather see that you have less and less available overall.
-If the budget is already completely overbooked, you can counteract this in time.
+A) If you've been slightly over the budget in the past months, you should see that you have less available overall.
+If the budget is already completely overbooked, you can take timely countermeasures.

-B) You have always managed to stay under the monthly budget for the past few months, then you see the total remaining including the "savings" of the past months.
+B) If you've managed to stay under the monthly budget in the past months, you can see the total remaining including the "savings" from previous months.

 Advantages